lvjhn/demo-package-python/README.md

     ```
     bash utils/setup.sh
     ```
+    > This command should install the packages on the `env/` folder and not on the default location.

 1. Use the following commands to simplify routines:
     1. `bash utils/build.sh` - to build project (make sure to update `project.version` in `pyproject.dev.toml` before building)
     1. `bash utils/publish.sh` - to upload the project